jciarallij/Election-Counter/readme.md

-#A Countdown to 2016 election day done in native JavaScript.
+#A Countdown to 2016 Shonen Jump done in native JavaScript.

 This counter does not use any jQuery plugins or dependencies.